Reakaly baobab (Ampanihy baobab)

 Baobabs of Madagascar

-Out of nine species of baobabs which are known to science in Madagascar grow six species of baobabs out of nine known to the science.
+Out of nine species of baobabs that are known to science in Madagascar grow six species of baobabs out of nine known to the science.
 All these six species grow exclusively in Madagascar.
 These baobabs are:

 - fony baobab (Adansonia rubrostipa) – comparatively smaller baobab, but with very impressive, bottle shaped trunk.
 Found in the western part of Madagascar.